replayio/docs/src/app/basics/getting-started/record-your-app/page.md

 ## Inspect your recording

 When you close the browser, you'll be prompted to upload your recordings.
-Once the upload is completed, you will get a URL where you can inspect your app with Replay DevTools.
+Once the upload is completed, you will get a URL where you can inspect your application with Replay DevTools.

 ```sh
 Uploading recordings...